Pyracantha scab is a fungal disease of the blossoms, leaves and fruit of Pyracantha, resulting in leaf fall, loss of flowers and disfigured fruit.

 - On fruit: Disfigured, blackened areas and cracking of the surface

-- On stems: Young stems may die back
+- On shoots: Young shoots may die back

-The symptoms on stems are similar to fireblight, but fireblight infection on Pyracantha is more sudden and severe than scab.
+The symptoms on shoots can be similar to those of fireblight, but fireblight infection on Pyracantha is more sudden and severe than scab.

 The RHS believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.